First-Iraqi-Bank/fib-ios-sdk/README.md

                             completion: @escaping ((PaymentStatusType?) -> Void))`

  this one is used to check the status of a specific payment, It has two parameters:

-1- `paymentID`: when you are trying to get the status of a payment whether it has been paid or still not you need to check it using the `paymentID`.
-2-`completion`: which gives you a feedback about the status.
+  a- `paymentID`: an ID which is used to indicate which transaction you need to check. b-`completion`: which gives you a feedback about the status.

 We have been mentioning the `paymentID` quite too much, but can you get you hands on that??